leolanese/Becoming-Functional/markdowns/do-follow-general-suggestions.md

 getDocument(global);
 ```

-### - Freeze all objects and arrays

-Since modifying an existing object or array would be a stateful expression

-### - Avoid using Date \(since it always produces a new value no matter what the inputs are\), avoid uisng Math.random \(same reason as Date\) and avoid using mutation methods.

 ### - A JavaScript Function is a JavaScript Variable until it is executed \(that's to say we can encapsulate it and keep it until evaluated\).